Qatar–Syria relations

 Qatar–Syria relations are the bilateral relations between Qatar and Syria.
 Qatar closed its Damascus embassy in 2011 until December 2024.
-Qatari government recognized National Coalition of Syrian Revolutionary and Opposition Forces and gave it the Syrian embassy in Doha.
+The Qatari government recognized National Coalition of Syrian Revolutionary and Opposition Forces and gave it the Syrian embassy in Doha.
 The relationship between both countries has changed significantly over the past few years, largely as a result of the civil war in Syria.

 History of relations

 Both countries established diplomatic ties on 19 January 1972.
 In 1995, Syrian President Hafez al-Assad sided with Saudi Arabia against Qatari Emir Hamad bin Khalifa Al Thani when he deposed his father Khalifa bin Hamad Al Thani in a bloodless coup.
 Later on, Bashar al-Assad visited Doha in 2003, which initiated a new chapter of economic, trading and investment relations.
 In May 2010, Syrian President Bashar al-Assad and Emir of Qatar Sheikh Hamad bin Khalifa Al Thani expressed support for Turkish-led efforts to bring about a diplomatic resolution to the dispute over Iran's nuclear program.

 Before the beginning of the Syrian conflict, Qatar and Syria had a fairly positive relationship and maintained diplomatic connections.
 Since 2005, the two countries had regular visits from top officials and their trade and investment relations were strengthening.
 Qatar has made investments in multiple areas in Syria, such as the real estate, financial and tourism sectors.